Seneliux/librephotos-semi-docker/README.md

 - redis

 it is enough just 2 of them: backend and frontend.
 All other services - database, caching, proxy - can use on the host machine or even the remote servers.
-Questionable is even the proxy service in the fully dockerized librephotos version - librephotos can be accessed directly on the port 3000 bypassing proxy, or by setting in the file _.env_ varianle `httpPort=80` and access librephotos on standart http 80 port (not tested).
+Questionable is even the **docker** proxy service in the fully dockerized librephotos version - librephotos can be accessed directly on the port 3000 without proxy, or by setting in the file _.env_ varianle `httpPort=80` and access librephotos on standart http 80 port (not tested).

 ## Pros
 Semi-dockerized version of the librephotos advantages: